JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

     layout = 4,
     linewidth = 2,
     legend = false,
-    title = ["1" "2" "3" "4"]
+    title = ["1" "2" "3" "4"],
 )
 ```

-In the example above, we create four curves at once, and by the `layout` keyword, we tell to Plots package to draw each curve in a separate subplot.
-Note that in this case, if we use attributes with multiple values (row vectors), then each value is applied to one subplot.
-The Plots package also provides the `grid` function used to create a subplot grid manually with additional properties.
-For example, we can easily change the grid to `4x1` and set the height of each subplot as follows
+This example creates four curves at once.
+The `layout` keyword tells Plots package to draw each curve in a separate subplot.
+Attributes with multiple values (row vectors) apply each value to one subplot.
+The Plots package also provides the `grid` function used to create a subplot grid manually.
+For example, we can easily change the grid to `4x1` and set the height of each subplot.

 ```@example plots_srs
 plot(x, [sin, cos, tan, sinc];
     layout = grid(4, 1; heights = [0.1 ,0.4, 0.4, 0.1]),
     linewidth = 2,
-    legend = false
+    legend = false,
 )
 ```

-It is possible to create even more advanced layouts using the `@layout` macro.
-This macro allows creating nonsymmetric grids.
-In the example below, we create a layout with one subplot on the first row and two subplots on the second row.
-Moreover, we set the width of the first subplot on the second row to be `0.3` the whole plot width
+It is possible to create more advanced layouts with the `@layout` macro.
+In the example below, we create a non-symmetric layout with one subplot in the first row and two subplots in the second row.
+Moreover, we set the width of the first subplot in the second row to be `0.3` the whole plot width.

 ```@example plots_srs
 l = @layout [a ; b{0.3w} c]
 plot(x, [sin, cos, tan]; layout = l, linewidth = 2, legend = false)
 ```

 All examples above can also be created incrementally.
-For example, we can reproduce the last example as follows
+To recreate the last graph, we first create three plots.

 ```@example plots_srs
 linewidth = range(1, 20; length = 100)